 CoverMe is also highly focused on security and boasts numerous protection features.
 It lets you make secure, free calls using encrypted VoIP, send encrypted text messages (SMS) that cannot be intercepted, and create private groups with colleagues and friends to transmit messages, multimedia files like video and audio, and sensitive documents such as PDFs.
 And it provides you with a password-protected vault to store all your information and never uploads it to a cloud storage system, which is vulnerable to hacking.

 CoverMe is an all-in-one security app.
-It lets you create a decoy password that alerts you if someone tries to break into your device.
-It can disguise itself as a newsreader app to prevent prying eyes.
-And it can prevent phone calls and messages from appearing on your phone bill.
+It can prevent phone calls and messages from appearing on your phone bill.
 It also has self-destructing messages, preventing redistribution, and message recall, for quickly solving accidental leaks.

 Similarities Between CoverMe and Threema

 Both apps are popular and safer alternatives to WhatsApp and Facebook Messenger.
 They are both incapable of sharing or selling your data by design and represent some of the most advanced security features in the industry at this time.

 You can download both from Google Play, the App Store, or their official websites, and they each have a clean user interface with intuitive design features.
 Also, both offer end-to-end encryption and facilitate group chats and voice messages.

 Differences Between CoverMe and Threema

 Threema splits its service into four different options.
 There is Threema Work, a corporate version offering extended administration for a yearly subscription.
 Then there is Threema Gateway, which is for companies to send messages from computers.
 There is also Threema Broadcast, for top-down communication like electronic newsletters and chatbots.
 And finally, there is Threema Education, which requires a one-time payment and is for students and teachers.